Assessment types

 If you are having trouble with any of these areas, view the rest of the writing guide or book an appointment with a Peer Academic Mentor.

-There are many other written assignment types you may be assessed on at university.
+There are many other written assessment types you may be assessed on at university.
 We have outlined some of the more common ones below.

 A brief and concise response to a specific question or prompt, typically requiring a focused and direct reply without extensive elaboration or explanation.